 Future Maritime Leaders’ Laboratory

-Following the success of the inaugural Future Maritime Leaders’ Laboratory at the First Sea Lord’s Sea Power Conference 2023, we will be hosting the second iteration of the Future Maritime Leaders’ Laboratory on Monday 13th May 2024 at King’s College, London.
+Following the success of the inaugural Future Maritime Leaders’ Laboratory at the First Sea Lord’s Sea Power Conference 2023, we hosted the second iteration of the Future Maritime Leaders’ Laboratory on Monday 13th May 2024 at King’s College, London.

 University engagement